mrshalla/chessEngine/README.md

 # js-chess-engine
-My version of the Javascript Chess Engine, created from watching video series provided by http://www.bluefever.net/Chess/index.html
+My version of the Javascript Chess Engine, created from watching videos of different chess engines and algoritms

 I have followed the video series provided by Blue Fever on youtube, but I have entered all the code myself.
 I have utilised the Brackets text editor and it's in built support for jslint.
 This means I have had to make some subtle code changes to what was included in the video series.